hplisiecki/document-retrieval-for-social-sciences-article-code/README.md

 3. Run the hollowing_out.py script to generate subcorpora for training
 4. Run the model.py script to train the models
 5. Use the model_results.py script to calculate the model results
-6. Run the saturate.py script to generate model topic saturations for each of the subcorpora
+6. Run the R script to generate the correlation table
-7. Run the R script
-8. Run the venn_diagram.py script to generate the Venn diagram
+7. Run the venn_diagram.py script to generate the Venn diagram

 ## Implementation